 ECSS-E-ST-20_0020234

-With the exception of the solar array, power lines shall be such that each line is twisted with its return, when the structure is not used as a return.
+With the exception of the solar array and electrical bus bars, harness power lines shall be such that each line is twisted with its return, when the structure is not used as a return.

 The purpose of the requirements b and c is to minimize current loop area and harness inductance.